asha1988/githubprojects/README.md

 For the software developers who works for 8 to 9 hours day,it is important for them to be fit.so it is necessary that we need to remind them 3 things >Drink 3.5 liters of water >Do eye exercise after every hour. >Physical activity after 45mins.
 For this I play MP3 music until Developer presses input from given options like >For water user should enter Drank >For Eye exercise user should enter Eyeexdone >For Physical activity user should enter Phyexdone  After user inputs option then that particular task is logged in separate file.
 I have used pygame module to play audio.

-4)Indian Railway announcement system :

-For creating this I used PyAudio,Pydub modules and gTTs to process audio and get announcing status of various trains.
-I used PyAudio module to play and record audio on various platforms.
-I used Pydub module for audio manipulation.
-I used gtts tool to interface with GoogleTranslate Text- to-speech API.